 Halvorsen Hall has a long history as an artists' studio and art class venue.
 The Premises was built in 1970, and no significant capital upgrades or renewal works have recently been completed.
 As a result, the Premises is in a condition consistent with its age and its long-term use is uncertain without considerable capital expenditure by the City in the next 3 to 5 years.
-Administration is preparing a development plan for Robertson Park, however, the scope of the plan is limited to the tennis courts and clubrooms, and does not extend to Halvorsen Hall.
+Administration is preparing a development plan for Robertson Park, however, the scope of the plan is limited to the tennis courts and clubrooms.
 There are no current or anticipated plans for Robertson Park that include capital works on the Premises.